Primary, K-Garten Teachers’ Union Calls Strike for Wed.

-The Greek teachers' union has declared the 24-hour strike for kindergarten and elementary schools to draw attention to their demand for higher wages and better work conditions.
+The Greek teachers' union has declared the 24-hour strike for kindergarten and elementary schools to draw attention to their demand for higher wages and better work conditions

-According to a report by To Vima, the union notes that teachers’ salaries have decreased by almost 60% in terms of purchasing power.
-With inflation continuing to rise, the starting salary remains at a low €776.
+According to a report by To Vima, the union claims teachers’ salaries have decreased by almost 60%, in terms of real purchasing power.
+With inflation continuing to rise, the starting salary for a newly hired teacher remains at 776 euros.

 Follow tovima.com on Google News to keep up with the latest stories